-- Continuous noise measurement data - Ambient noise measurement results by hour (dBA) - Single-event noise measurement results (Lmax) - Annual average measurement results (DNL)
+- o Continuous noise measurement data - o Ambient noise measurement results by hour (dBA) - Single-event noise measurement results (Lmax) - o Annual average measurement results (DNL)

-The Airport's noise monitoring system utilizes Larson David 824s and ACOEM 01dB CUBE noise monitors at the measurement sites.
+The Airport's noise monitoring system utilizes Larson Davis 824s and ACOEM 01dB CUBE noise monitors at the measurement sites.
 The monitoring system is state of the art and complies with all specific International Standards (IEC) and measurement standards established by the American National Standards Institute (ANSI) for Type 1 instrumentation.

 The data collected by the monitors includes the continuous measurement of 1-second average equivalent sound levels (LEQ).
 This type of measurement system allows for the measurement and identification of Lmax noise events at a lower threshold.
 This allows for a more accurate measurement of lower aircraft noise levels that are typical of the sites in the Park.
 Analysis of this data resulted in the single-event noise levels from each individual flyover, hourly data, and the daily DNL noise levels for the measurement period.
-The report presents data for the annual levels.